aquefir/hinterlib/README.md

 This is the preferred way to carry around common geometry primitives as often seen in game development with names like `Vec3` or `Point2`.

+Since version 2.0, Hinterlib offers these with its symbol prefix `hn_`.
+While the default behaviour is to also define the unqualified names seen above, one can opt out of this by defining the Inbound configuration option `NOSHORTHAND` (`-D_CFGOPT_NOSHORTHAND`).

 ## Footnotes

 Versions 1.x of Hinterlib, Hinterlib/Neopolitan, and/or unilib were